 In more severe cases, various antibiotics and even cortisone preparations may be necessary to alleviate the condition.
 Once the acute phase is controlled, lid hygiene, as described above, and the use of bland ointments may be sufficient to maintain control of blepharitis.

-While cortisone preparations often hasten relief of symptoms, long-term use can cause side effects.
+While cortisone preparations often hasten the relief of symptoms, long-term use can cause side effects.
 Some susceptible individuals may develop glaucoma or virus infections from prolonged steroid use.

 Why are Regular Medical Eye Examinations Important for Everyone?

 Eye disease can occur at any age.
 Many eye diseases do not cause symptoms until the disease has done damage.
 Since most blindness is preventable if diagnosed and treated early, regular medical examinations by an ophthalmologist are very important.
 Why an ophthalmologist?
-Because an ophthalmologist (MD or osteopath) provides total care for your eyes: medical, surgical and optical.
+Because an ophthalmologist (MD or osteopath) provides total care for your eyes: medical, surgical, and optical.